Chandan-Nayak/Chandan-Nayak.github.io/_posts/2015-02-16-first-post.md

 <BR>
 <BR>
 <h4>Customizing Jekyll -</h4>
-You can change jekyll themes which re supported.
+You can change jekyll themes which are supported.
 Coming up..